 At the top of the ridgeline, the route becomes very narrow and bends around to the north again.
 This is where you get your first glimpse of the summit of Mount Warren.
 You can see it straight ahead with a small weather building on the summit.
 Now the good news is that you get to leave the rocky gully.
 Do not continue straight ahead towards the summit up the rocky gully.
 Instead, climb the slope to your right, or east, and gain about 100 ft of elevation up to a broad ridgeline with stable footing.
 Follow this broad ridgeline to the summit.
 There is an interesting hole in the ground that is between Mount Warren and Lee Vining Peak to the south.
 It is marked with elevation 10,822 ft on the topo.
 I wish I had explored it when I was up there.

 The total hike is about 7.5 miles and gains about 3,300 ft.
-The round trip took me 5.5 hours plus lunchtime on the summit.
+The round trip takes less than 5 hours of hike time.

 The 10 essentials are always required.
 Make sure you have a map.
 A GPS with several preset waypoints will be handy in finding the correct place to leave the trail and to keep you on course.
 Sunscreen and a hat are important in the summer.
 Early in the season there may still be lots of snow on the route and snowshoes, crampons, and full winter gear may be necessary.